6ogunt48/wcgo/readme.md

 # wcgo

-`wcgo` is a Go-based minimal utility similar to the Unix `wc` command.
+`wcgo` is a Go-based minimal utility of the Unix `wc` command.
 It provides functionality to count lines, words, bytes, and characters in a given file.
 The project includes a Makefile for building and running the program easily.

 ## Installation